servian/amazon-redshift-checklist/README.md

 Some resources possess an emoticon to help you understand which type of content/help you may find on the checklist:

 - :book: documentation or article
-- :wrench: online tool/testing tool
+- :wrench: online tool
-- :video_camera: media or video content
+- :video_camera: media

 ## Sister Projects